Our approach to messaging

 Messaging is a set of specific statements used to support a company’s positioning, and communicate important information about the company and its activities to customers, employees, investors, partners and other stakeholders.

-I covered our approach to Positioning in a separate post.
+I covered our approach to Company Positioning in a separate post.
 Check it out here.

 1. Get the right people involved

-Different people make the company what it is, and various individuals will need solid messaging for different purposes - sales, marketing, fundraising, recruiting, business development, thought leadership, etc. We recommend startups create a 5-6 person working team of senior representatives from different core functions to collaborate on input and rough drafting of messaging–founders, CTO, engineering, CFO, sales, marketing, recruiting.
-It’s not a huge time commitment - three 2-hour sessions is usually enough.
+Different people make the company what it is, and various individuals need solid messaging for different purposes - sales, marketing, fundraising, recruiting, business development, thought leadership, etc. We recommend startups create a 5-8 person working team of senior representatives from different core functions to collaborate on input and rough drafting of messaging–founders, CTO, engineering, CFO, sales, marketing, recruiting.
+It’s not a huge time commitment - three 2 to 3-hour sessions are usually enough.
 But it’s important to create that team.
 From long experience, we’ve found that this kind of working team guarantees that the input and messaging will be informed by the perspectives of all the key stakeholders, and participating in collaborative working sessions delivers a depth and a collective understanding of the content that’s impossible to get without it.
 It makes the approval process much more efficient, as everyone’s viewpoints are baked-in along the way, and the messaging never misses at the end - like it often can with other, non-collaborative approaches.
 If the people who will regularly need messaging for their work have a hand in creating it, it will be much easier for them to remember the content and deliver it in a consistent way.
-It’s not that this team should actually write the final messaging as a group.
-Really good pro writers should do that, but there’s magic in having the team involved.
+It’s not that this team should actually write the final messaging as a group - though they can, if they’re good at it.
+Really good writers should put the polish on it, but there’s magic in having the team involved.
 A good facilitator is also key for making the work sessions flow efficiently.
-Note: when a company decides to work with us, we provide the facilitation, and the writing polish.
+Note: when a company decides to work with us, we provide the process, facilitation, and the writing polish.
+And we don’t just facilitate, we actively contribute our experience, point of view and ideas for content along the way.

 2. Work with an organized messaging framework: here’s ours